-Structural engineers usually issue bar bending schedule to clients/contractors after completing design and detailing of reinforced concrete structures.
-Bar bending schedules usually show the cut length, shape, and quantities of reinforcements needed for a particular phase/element of a project.
+Structural engineers usually issue bar bending schedule to clients/contractors after completing the design and detailing of a reinforced concrete structure.
+Bar bending schedules usually show the length, shape, and quantity of reinforcements needed for a particular phase/element of a project.

-In this case, there are usually two things;
+In this case, there are usually two major challenges for the contractor;

-(2) If a contractor purchases reinforcements based on bar bending schedule only, he risks requesting for supply twice, which will add to his expenditure due to transportation cost.
+(2) If the contractor purchases reinforcements based on the bar bending schedule only, he risks requesting for supply twice, which will probably double his transportation cost.

 To make this point clearer, let us consider this practical scenario below.
 The ground floor of a 3 storey commercial development is 4.0 m high, and the details of the column reinforcement are as shown below;